Dodge Meadowbrook: History

 The Dodge Meadowbrook was produced by Dodge and offered as the midline trim level from February 1949 until 1954, above the Wayfarer and beneath the Coronet.
 The Meadowbrook was largely identical to the Coronet, excepting trim and equipment differences.
 In 1952 the Wayfarer was cancelled and the Meadowbrook became the lowest-priced Dodge in the United States; export markets (including Canada) continued to receive the Plymouth-based Dodge Kingsway.

 1949

 In its first year the four-door only Meadowbrook made up 30% of Dodge's sales (about 90,000 units), and came with "Safe-Guard Hydraulic Brakes" which included two cylinders per front brake.
 Dodge also advertised a new "cradled" ride, which was supposedly softer than all the others makers cars.
 The single-barrel inline-six produced 103 hp.

 1950

 For 1950, the six-cylinder was baptized the "Get-Away" engine.
 After the late introduction of the 1949s, the 1950 Dodges appeared a little earlier, on 4 January 1950.
 The 1950 Meadowbrook has a wide, 42.7 ft turning circle.
 Four-door sedan bodywork remained the only option.
+The main transmission option available was different than that of the same model year Coronet, being a 3-speed Chrysler Fluid Drive transmission as compared to the gyromatic from the 1950 Coronet.

 1951

 The 1951 Meadowbrook received a thorough change, with all-new front skin.
 Bumpers were also new, as was the dashboard, and the windshield was enlarged.
 The engine remained unchanged, as it would until 1954.
+The 1951 maintained the 3-speed fluid drive transmission, which remained unchanged until 1954.